 - After placing the tiles in a perpendicular pattern, proceed to fill the rest of the area with whole tiles to your predetermined size and design.

-- When you come up to an edge, wall or object, don’t worry.
-Just measure the area and cut the tiles with a sharp utility, tile cutter, or table saw.
+- When you come up to an edge, wall, or object, measure the area and cut the tiles with a tile cutter or table saw.

 Game Line Application:

-For painted game lines, you will want to use a two-part polyurethane paint.
+For painted game lines, you will use a two-part polyurethane paint.